Flavia Brändle, Margrit Linder (ed.)

 Exhibition at the Schweizer Strohmuseum in Wohlen (AG): 27 April 2025 to 1 March 2026

-In the Bernese Oberland and in other places throughout Switzerland women make hand-brooms out of purple moor grass.
-Similar brooms are to be found in, among other countries, Greece, Spain, China, India, Ghana or on the Cook Islands.
-The oldest examples, more than 3000 years of age, come from Egypt.
-As a material that is apparently without value, its artful handling for this everyday item is astonishing.
-This richly illustrated book explores traditional production techniques for tied hand-brooms, their global parallels, their significance in everyday life and their ecological dimension, for example, their connection to specific landscapes.
-Experts point out the potential inherent in the use of local materials, and we can learn something from earlier uses.
+In the Bernese Oberland and other places throughout Switzerland, women make hand brooms from moor grass.
+Similar brooms are to be found in countries such as Greece, Spain, China, India and Ghana, as well as on the Cook Islands.
+The oldest examples, more than 3000 years old, are from Egypt.
+Given that the material used seems to be of no value, the artistry with which these everyday objects are made is astonishing.
+This richly illustrated book explores the traditional manufacturing techniques behind bound hand brooms, their global parallels, their importance in everyday life and their ecological dimension, including their link to specific landscapes.
+Experts point out the inherent potential in this use of local materials and what we can learn from earlier applications.

 With contributions by Meret Ernst, Claude Lichtenstein, Gabriele Lutz, Adrian Möhl, Jasper Morrison, Chrissie Muhr, et al.